-SSFHC can help assist you with making reasonable accommodation requests as well as filing housing discrimination complaints with HUD.
+SSFHC can help assist you with making reasonable accommodation requests as well as filing housing discrimination complaints.
 Learn more about what’s considered a reasonable request and see how we can help.

 Reasonable accommodations include changes to policies and procedures necessary to enable a person with a disability to participate and benefit from housing and related services.